Thinking of taking the ACT? Here's a quick overview of what to expect.

 The ACT Reading Test

-Here, you will read four prose passages that are representative of the level and kind of reading required in first-year college courses.
-Each passage covers a different subject area, either social studies, natural science, literature, or humanities.
-Questions test your understanding of information that is directly stated and implied.
+Here, you will read several prose passages that are representative of the level and kind of reading required in first-year college courses.
+Questions test your understanding of information that is both directly stated and implied.
+You'll be asked to evaluate the author's reasoning, central ideas and themes, and supplied evidence.

 The ACT Mathematics Test

-The math test measures mathematical skills that students have typically acquired by the end of grade 11.
-You'll be asked to solve a wide range of math problems involving geometry, trigonometry, and algebra.
+The math test measures mathematical skills that students have typically acquired by the beginning of grade 12.
+You'll be asked to solve a wide range of math problems involving functions, geometry, statistics and probability, algebra, and modeling.
+You'll also be asked to solve problems that require you to use one or more math skills you learned prior to high school, such as averages, medians, and percentages.

 The ACT Science Test